 I’m going to preface this by saying I don’t like beets.
-I know they are packed with nutrients, may improve cardiovascular health, and may even increase athletic performance by boosting nitric oxide levels, but I’ve never enjoyed eating beets.
+I know they are packed with nutrients (including nitrates), may improve cardiovascular health, and may even increase athletic performance by boosting nitric oxide levels, but I’ve never enjoyed eating beets.
 So when I reached out to CTS Athlete and renowned chef Matthew Accarrino, from SPQR in San Francisco, with a request for a recipe that featured an ingredient that was in season in late summer and fall, I was legitimately sad when he came back with beets.
 Now, if I’m going to give anyone the benefit of the doubt when it come to making beets taste good, it’s Matt, so I gave his Beet Pesto a try.

 The first thing you need to know about making beet pesto is that it’s stunningly easy.
 Peel and cut up the beets, cook in foil packet, throw everything in a food processor, hit the button.
 When it’s done you have a beautiful red pesto with a slightly coarse texture, not as smooth as a hummus, and a rich flavor highlighted by a kick of garlic.
 If you want to mellow out that garlic kick, Matthew pointed out you do so by using roasted garlic instead of raw.
 I mixed it into pasta for dinner, and ate the rest with cut up vegetables over the next few days.